govex/COVID-19/data_tables/testing_data/readme.md

 - [tests_combined_total_source.csv](https://github.com/govex/COVID-19/blob/master/data_tables/testing_data/tests_combined_total_source.csv): For each state, a reference to the data field used to produce the tests_combined_total metric.

 ## Transition from Covid Tracking Project (CTP)
-The Johns Hopkins Coronavirus Resource Center provides U.S. state testing data from publicly reported sources, a service that replaces the COVID Tracking Project’s year-long collection effort ending March 7 2021.
+The Johns Hopkins Coronavirus Resource Center provides U.S. state testing data from publicly reported sources, a service that replaces the COVID Tracking Project’s year-long collection effort ending March 7, 2021.

-Our data file will include data provided by the Covid Tracking Project up to March 3 2021, and data collected by JHU from that date forward.
-The [data dictionary](https://github.com/govex/COVID-19/blob/master/data_tables/testing_data/data_dictionary.csv) provides a list of the variables name equivalences to match CTP to JHU names.
+Our files will include Covid Tracking Project data up to March 3, 2021, and data collected by JHU from that date forward.
+The [data dictionary](https://github.com/govex/COVID-19/blob/master/data_tables/testing_data/data_dictionary.csv) details all the variables' name equivalences to match CTP to JHU names.

-There is a particular data field among CTP dataset named 'totalTestResults' that contains total viral tests in a variety of units (test specimens, encounters, or unique people).
+There CTP dataset field named 'totalTestResults' contains total viral tests in a variety of units (test specimens, encounters, or unique people).
 We list what unit is used for what state in the file [tests_combined_total_source.csv](https://github.com/govex/COVID-19/blob/master/data_tables/testing_data/tests_combined_total_source.csv)

 Antigen data is anticipated, though not yet available.